Manasvinikottapally/Cloud-Native-ML-DiabetesRiskPrediction-API/README.md

-# Diabetes Risk Prediction - ML API (Project Week 1)
+# Diabetes Risk Prediction - ML API

 This project uses the Pima Indians Diabetes dataset to train a machine learning model that predicts the likelihood of diabetes based on patient health features.